-For the ENFJ their loop is them focusing on their extraverted functions, and neglecting their introverted ones.
-The ENFJ becomes hyper focused on their dominant and tertiary functions, which are their Fe and Se.
+For the ENFJ, their loop is them focusing on their extraverted functions, and neglecting their introverted ones.
+The ENFJ becomes hyper-focused on their dominant and tertiary functions, which are their Fe and Se.
 Instead of allowing their auxiliary Ni (introverted intuition) to help them process the world around them, the ENFJ bypasses this function.
-This is something which often occurs under serious times of stress, or when something has shaken up their lives and caused a change which makes them revert to other means of responding to things and solving problems.
-While it might not be a bad thing at first, the ENFJ is likely behaving in ways which are not normal for them at all.
-Eventually this can become draining for them, as well as those around them.
+This is something that often occurs under serious times of stress, or when something has shaken up their lives and caused a change which makes them revert to other means of responding to things and solving problems.
+While it might not be a bad thing at first, the ENFJ is likely behaving in ways that are not normal for them at all.
+Eventually, this can become draining for them and those around them.

 ENFJs Normally Rely on Introverted Intuition

 While their dominant function is their extraverted feeling (Fe), the ENFJ uses their auxiliary introverted intuition (Ni) in order to process and collect information.
-They filter what they see in the world around them, and use this information to make decisions based on most likely future outcomes.
-This helps the ENFJ to understand people better when it is combined with their Fe, and gives them a great ability to connect with and help those around them.
-With the use of their Ni the ENFJ isn’t solely focused on tending to the feelings of others, but they also have goals and things they want to achieve in life.
+They filter what they see in the world around them, and use this information to make decisions based on the most likely future outcomes.
+This helps the ENFJ understand people better when combined with their Fe and gives them a great ability to connect with and help those around them.
+With the use of their Ni, the ENFJ isn’t solely focused on tending to the feelings of others, but they also have goals and things they want to achieve in life.
 This helps them to focus on building something more than just obsessing over image and what others expect from them.
-Their Ni is what makes the ENFJ deep thinkers, connected to their own inner minds and their ability to predict certain future outcomes.
+Their Ni makes the ENFJ deep thinkers, connected to their inner minds and ability to predict certain future outcomes.

 The Fe-Se Loop in ENFJs

-While ENFJs are naturally social people, when they are in their loop they become almost anxious if they aren’t around others.
+While ENFJs are naturally social people, when they are in their loop, they become almost anxious if they aren’t around others.
 They become obsessed with these friendships and connections, wanting to always be surrounded by others and some sort of exciting activity.
 They become so overly self-sacrificing that they can lose sight of who they are and what they feel.
 They almost lose their own identity and sense of self in order to make other people happy around them.
-In some cases the ENFJ can even become rather manipulative in this loop, wanting to control their environment and maintain connections by any means possible.
-They lose sight of what truly matters to them, and become caught up in the external world.
-They seem to live more for the present moment, rather than thinking long term about their real goals and relationships.
-Their overactive empathy actually prevents them from focusing on the relationships which matter to them, since they want to be able to please everyone in the present moment.
+In some cases, the ENFJ can even become rather manipulative in this loop, wanting to control their environment and maintain connections by any means possible.
+They lose sight of what truly matters to them and become caught up in the external world.
+They seem to live more for the present moment, rather than thinking long-term about their real goals and relationships.
+Their overactive empathy prevents them from focusing on the relationships that matter to them, since they want to be able to please everyone in the present moment.

 How to Escape the ENFJ Loop

 The only way to escape the loop is to focus on the functions which are being neglected.
-The ENFJ needs to draw towards their introverted intuition, which means relying on themselves and their “gut”.
+The ENFJ must draw towards their introverted intuition, which means relying on themselves and their “gut.”
 Instead of focusing on spending time with others, the ENFJ can actually benefit from some alone time.
-They need to be more introspective, doing things like reading or writing and just finding ways to enjoy the silence.
-In their loop they become hyper social, and so the ENFJ needs to take time to focus on themselves and look inward a bit.
-Relying on their introverted intuition is what will help the ENFJ to maintain balance, and so they have to find ways to reconnect with this part of themselves.
-It does start with spending some time by themselves, doing things they enjoy without others around to pressure them with their feelings.
-It isn’t necessarily an easy step to take, but this is the best way for the ENFJ to really find that connection to their Ni.
-They might feel a bit guilty at first, not wanting to upset people or make them feel bad because they are distances themselves for a little while.
+They need to be more introspective, doing things like reading or writing and finding ways to enjoy the silence.
+In their loop, they become hyper-social, and so the ENFJ needs to take time to focus on themselves and look inward a bit.
+Relying on their introverted intuition will help the ENFJ maintain balance, so they have to find ways to reconnect with this part of themselves.
+It starts with spending time alone, doing things they enjoy without others pressuring them with their feelings.
+It isn’t necessarily an easy step, but this is the best way for the ENFJ to find that connection to their Ni.
+They might feel a bit guilty initially, not wanting to upset people or make them feel bad because they are distancing themselves for a little while.